 Liquidity providers receive CRV tokens as rewards in Curve.
 They can stake, lock, or use CRV to vote in Curve’s governance.
 In Curve’s native system, CRV token holders can lock their CRV for up to four years in exchange for veCRV.

-Convex allows users to deposit their Curve LP (liquidity provider) tokens or CRV tokens directly into Convex.
+Users can deposit their Curve LP (liquidity provider) tokens or CRV tokens directly into Convex.
 By doing this, users earn boosted CRV rewards and CVX (Convex’s native token) without having to personally lock their CRV tokens for years.

 Example